Best Humidifier for Asthmatics and People With Allergies (2019)

 Cool mist humidifiers will spread a steady stream of mist at room temperature.
 They can either be evoparative or ultrasonic.
 They use an internal wick filter to bring up the water before a fan mixes it with room air before blowing it through a filter.
 The mist will more often than not be a very fine almost invisible mist.
 Since they don’t heat the water, there won’t be any hot water accidents or high electricity bills.
 They are especially good for nurseries and other high-risk areas.
 The fan can be a bit noisy though.

 Warm mist humidifiers use electricity to heat the water and release the mist into the air.
 The heating will kill waterborne mold and bacteria hence making it safer.
 Since there is no fan, the humidifier tends to be more silent.
-You can also get warm mist humidifiers that are ultrasonic.
+You can also get amazing warm mist humidifiers that are ultrasonic.
 The cost for heating might make them costly to run in large scale unless they are tapping into your furnace while mineral deposits from hard water might be a bother to clean.
 Check out our comparison table of humidifiers for people suffering from asthma and allergies comparison table above to identify cool mist and warm mist humidifiers.

 Other Types of Humidifiers